aral/minbay/README.md

 ![minbay.png](minbay.png)

-Minbay is a simple-as-possible local lite client for [Secure Scuttlebutt](http://scuttlebot.io) using [Patchbay](https://gitmx.com/%25s9mSFATE4RGyJx9wgH22lBrvD4CgUQW4yeguSWWjtqc%3D.sha256) modules and compiled using [depject](https://gitmx.com/%25%2BGrd1NiHD3RgaCEbcesLGeEFpjL1AfeN5xfkGaezyoI%3D.sha256).
+Minbay is a simple-as-possible local lite client for [Secure Scuttlebutt](http://scuttlebot.io).

-Minbay supports only the lite client for remote and local.
-To use the lite client you'll need a local lite client invite, as well as an invite to a pub on the main sbot network.
+Back in the day Minbay used Dominic Tarr's [Patchbay](https://github.com/ssbc/patchbay) modules, but the current maintainers have changed the Patchbay modules so much between v6 and v7 that Minbay is now a fork of Patchbay -- honoring Dominic's original vision of the project.

 ### Install